-If you used the word AI “artificial intelligence” in a boardroom ten years ago, there is a good chance you’d have laughed.
+If you used the word “artificial intelligence (AI)” in a boardroom ten years ago, there is a good chance you’d have laughed.
 It would bring to mind intelligent, sci-fi devices like 2001 for most people: HAL or Star Trek’s Data from a Space Odyssey.

 Today it is one of the most significant phrases in industry and business.
 AI technology is a critical Linchpin of much of today’s digital transformation as companies places themselves to capitalize on the ever-increasing amount of data produced and collected.

 So how did the change come about?
 Okay, partially because of the very Big Data movement.
-The glut of data has led to increased work on ways in which it can be interpreted, analyzed, and implemented.
+The glut of data has led to increased work on how it can be interpreted, analyzed, and implemented.

-The definition of what defines AI has changed over time, but the principle of building machines that are capable of thinking as humans have always been at heart.
-However, human beings have proved to be exceptional in their ability to interpret the world
+The definition of what defines AI has changed over time, but the principle of building machines capable of thinking as humans have always been at heart.
+However, human beings have proved to be exceptional in their ability to interpret the world.

 Around us and use the knowledge that we collect to effect change.
-If we want to build machines to allow us to do this more effectively, then using ourselves as a blueprint is sensible!
+If we want to build machines to do this more effectively, then using ourselves as a blueprint is sensible!

-AI, then, can be thought of as observing the ability to use the physical, binary logic of computers for abstract, imaginative, deductive reasoning – and in particular the ability to learn.
+AI can then be thought of as observing the ability to use the physical, binary logic of computers for abstract, imaginative, deductive reasoning and the ability to learn.

 AI research and development work is divided into two branches.
 One is called “Applied AI.”
 Which uses these concepts to simulate human thinking to accomplish one particular task.
 The others are known as “generalized AI,” which aims to create machine bits of intelligence that, like a person, can turn their hands to any task.
 Applied advanced AI science is already delivering breakthroughs in Quantum physics studies where it is used to model and predict the actions of structures made up of

-Billions of subatomic particles, there to medicines is used to diagnose patients based on Genomic data.
-It is employed in the financial world in the industry for uses ranging from fraud detection to improving customer service by anticipating what services customers need.
+Billions of subatomic particles, there to medicines, are used to diagnose patients based on Genomic data.
+It is employed in the industry’s financial world for uses ranging from fraud detection to improving customer service by anticipating what services customers need.

-It is used in manufacturing for controlling workers and manufacturing processes as well as for Detecting faults before they occur, therefore allowing for predictive maintenance.
+It is used in manufacturing to control workers and manufacturing processes and detect faults before they occur, allowing for predictive maintenance.

-But, despite the pace at which computer technology evolves, this might not be the case for long.
-Latest generation computer chip technology called anthropomorphic processors is being developed to execute brain simulator code more efficiently.
+Despite the pace at which computer technology evolves, this might not be the case for long.
+The latest generation computer chip technology called anthropomorphic processors is being developed to execute brain simulator code more efficiently.